Zendro-dev/Zendro-dev.github.io/api_graphql.md

 When retrieving a set of records the user passes an array or order arguments, one for each attribute that will be sorted.
 Although the order argument type depends on the data model name, the argument name will be always the same, _order_.

-EXAMPLE: Let's say we want to sort all records alphabetically by the name column.
+EXAMPLE: Let's say we want to sort the first 100 records alphabetically by the name column.
 The proper query to perform this action would be:
 ```
 query{
-  records(order: [{field: name, order: ASC}]){
+  records(order: [{field: name, order: ASC}], pagination: {limit: 100}){
     name
     description
   }